 Executive summary

 EGI-Engage seeks to advance the technical infrastructure of EGI by expanding the capabilities of the current platforms, and by integrating new ones.
 This deliverable reports the status of the integration of e-Infrastructures with the EGI infrastructure during the first year of the project.
 The activities on this period were focused on three e-Infrastructures identified in the project proposal: EUDAT, CANFAR and gCube/D4Science.
-This report also covers the activities for the integration of accelerators into the infrastructure and the update of the federation model of the EGI Federated Cloud to facilitate the integration and collaboration with new cloud infrastructures.,
+This report also covers the activities for the integration of accelerators into the infrastructure and the update of the federation model of the EGI Federated Cloud to facilitate the integration and collaboration with new cloud infrastructures.

 The outline of this deliverable is as follows: first we provide a short introduction to the activity followed by a report for each of the e-infrastructures and accelerated computing facilities.
 Then a description of the federation model of the EGI cloud is given and finally, future activities are described in the final section.